Deep Nets: What have they ever done for Vision?: The Initial Successes, With Some Caveats

-Secondly, Deep Nets which perform well on benchmarked datasets may fail badly on real world images outside the dataset.
+Secondly, Deep Nets which perform well on benchmark datasets may fail badly on real world images outside the dataset.
+A Deep Net is only as good as the dataset it has been evaluated on (and the performance measures used).
 This is because the set of real world images is infinitely large and so it is hard for any dataset, no matter how big, to be representative of the complexity of the real world.
 This is an important issue which we will return to in Section~\ref{sec:explosion}.
 For now, we simply remark that all datasets have biases.
-These biases were particularly blatant in the early vision datasets and researchers rapidly learned to exploit them for example by exploiting the background context (e.g., detecting fish in Caltech101 was easy because they were the only objects whose backgrounds were water).
+These biases were particularly blatant in the early vision datasets and researchers rapidly learned to take advantage of them for example by exploiting the background context (e.g., detecting fish in Caltech101 was easy because they were the only objects whose backgrounds were water).
 Comparative studies showed that methods which performed well on some datasets often failed to generalize to others \citep{DBLP:conf/cvpr/TorralbaE11}.
 These problems are reduced, but still remain, despite the use of big datasets and Deep Nets.
-For example, background context remains problematic even for ImageNet \citep{DBLP:conf/ijcai/ZhuXY17}.
+For example, background context remains problematic even for ImageNet as shown by work where the target object is masked out but can be predicted with reasonable accuracy from the context \citep{DBLP:conf/ijcai/ZhuXY17}.
 Biases also occur if the dataset contain objects from limited viewing conditions, e.g., as shown in Figure~\ref{fig:unrealcv}, a Deep Net trained to detect sofas on ImageNet can fail to detect them if shown from viewpoints which were underrepresented in the training dataset.
 In particular, Deep Nets are biased against ``rare events'' which occur infrequently in the datasets.
 But in real world applications, these biases are particularly problematic since they may correspond to situations where failures of a vision system can lead to terrible consequences, e.g., datasets used to train autonomous vehicles almost never contain babies sitting in the road.
-Similarly, datasets often tend to under-represent the hazardous factors which are known to cause algorithm to fail, such as specularity for binocular stereo.
+Similarly, datasets may under-represent (and certainly fail to annotate) the hazardous factors which are known to cause algorithm to fail, such as specularity for binocular stereo.
 We will return to this example in Section~\ref{sec:sensitivity}.